To Bless the Space Between Us

 Our warm greetings with appreciation for your interest in John O'Donohue's work and the public events we are hosting.

 We were thrilled to welcome 400 international guests to our 2018 O'Donohue Symposium in Ireland!
-Our next Irish symposium will be in 2020 with announcements coming later this year.
+Shortly, we will be announcing our next symposium, April 24-26, 2020, in John's beloved County Clare.

 Abundant blessings on behalf of the O'Donohue family,